 Designed to be modular, M+A's hanging planters can be hung in different ways.
 For the simplest iteration hang it by the hoop itself.
 To get a little more height use the hanging hook that comes with the set.
-For varying heights tack on the extension hooks (sold separately) and use with or without the welded rings for an effect that is reminiscent of fine jewelry.
+For varying heights tack on the extension hooks (sold separately) and use with or without the welded rings.
+Note that the Wall Mounting Hook pictured in the photos is now included in the set.

 The metal components are brass with a polished finish.
 We chose not to put a lacquer coating on the brass so that it can develop a patina over time that we like.
 However, if patina isn’t your thing, a paste of baking soda and lemon juice applied every now and then will get you back to the high polish that you like.